amyyhzheng/gestureDetect/README.md

 # gestureDetect
-Simple gesture detection using accelerometer and gyroscope data to deploy on Infineon PSoC6
+Simple gesture detection using accelerometer and gyroscope sensors collected in real time.
+Model deployed on Infineon PSoC6.